-http://studentlife.uoregon.edu/programs/student judi affairs/conduct-code.htm).
+http://studentlife.uoregon.edu/programs/student_judi_affairs/conduct-code.htm).

-Course Outline: This is only a working draft of the course outline; it will be revised as the quarter progresses.
+Course Outline: This is a working draft of the course outline; it may be revised as the quarter progresses.
 Additional readings may be added.
-Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, we will not change the dates of quizzes or exams unless absolutely necessary.
+Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, I will not change the dates of quizzes or exams.
 The official updated version of the outline will reside on the Blackboard web site.
-Updated print versions can also be obtained from the instructors or teaching assistant during normal office hours.